Ecommerce Fraud Risk: France

 France Is a Leading Consumer of E-Bikes

-France is the one of the fastest growing markets in Europe for e-bikes, second only to Germany.
-To promote this trend, Île-de-France Mobilités (Paris’ transportation authority) plans to subsidize as much as 50% or up to 500 euros toward the cost of an e-bike.
+France is one of the fastest-growing markets in Europe for e-bikes.
+To promote this trend, Île-de-France Mobilités (Paris’ transportation authority) is paying consumers as much as 4,000 euros to convince drivers to switch to e-bikes.

-Programs like this are being explored or have been implemented in Sweden, Norway, Scotland, and Portugal.
+Programs like this are being explored or have been implemented in Sweden, Norway, Scotland and Portugal.
 As with any high-dollar, high-demand product, the risk of ecommerce fraud is significant.
-E-bike online merchants need to pay attention to trends and put fraud protection measures in place.
+E-bike online businesses need to pay attention to trends and put fraud protection measures in place.

 E-bikes have become wildly popular around the world.
 Learn more about recent trends in this eco-friendly industry.